Welcome to Chickerell Primary Academy and Chickadees Pre school!

 We have high aspirations and great ambition for all of our children.
-I have been Head Teacher here for ten years and the children's progress and their achievements have improved year on year which is lovely to see.
-Many of our most recent results showed the vast majority of our children to be achieving at least national averages, and more often better, reflecting great progress from their individual starting points.
+I have been Head Teacher here for over ten years and the children's progress and their achievements - not just academic- have improved year on year which is lovely to see.
+Many of our most recent results showed the majority of our children to be achieving at least national averages, and more often better, reflecting great progress from their individual starting points.

 We are extremely proud to provide a varied, interesting and inclusive curriculum that allows for all children to achieve their potential.
 With our extensive extra curricular programme, we have regular chances for them to do creative arts, singing, sport, drama and exploring the local environment.
 On top of this the teachers and teaching assistants work incredibly hard to make sure each child progresses in the key skills of reading, writing and numeracy.